gosherfed/REMIL-CONNERT/README.md

 ![Screenshot (991)](https://github.com/user-attachments/assets/0bf740cd-84ab-4ccb-8845-a6025919b72f)

 That's all.
 HOPE YOU WILL ENJOY THE LAYOUT!

+CREDITS
 --

-Credit: gosherfed (original creator), 8x7u8y and aezusg (side helpers) --
+gosherfed (original creator), 8x7u8y and aezusg (side helpers)

 Social Links (Only YouTube, other are confidential):